boazsegev/facil.io/docs/_SOURCE/0.7.x/fio.md

 Adds a references to the current String object and returns itself.

-NOTE: Nothing is copied, reference Strings are referencing the same String.
+**Note**: Nothing is copied, reference Strings are referencing the same String.
 Editing one reference will effect the other.

-The original's String's container should remain in scope (if on the stack) or remain allocated (if on the heap) until all the references were freed using `fio_str_free` / `fio_str_free2` or discarded.
+The originals' String container should remain in scope (if on the stack) or remain allocated (if on the heap) until all the references were freed using `fio_str_free` / `fio_str_free2` or discarded.

 #### `fio_str_free`